 That said, it’s even more surprising how many people don’t think about their email greetings enough.
 How you start an email sets the tone for everything that follows and impacts a person’s all-so-important first impression of you as a professional.

 That’s why we’ve outlined every step, scenario and circumstance you’ll need to think of when beginning any type of professional email.
-Here are some of the best ways to start that professional conversation and some of the most crucial things to avoid when doing so.
+Here are the best ways to start that professional conversation and some of the most crucial things to avoid when doing so.

 To make this super helpful we will list out examples of good ways to start a professional email plus point out what not to do when professionally greeting someone.